rezasugiarto/query_postgresql/README.md

-Query postgresql in python just insert your database credentials
+Easy querying postgresql in python. just insert your database credentials